GeDiez/react-use-formless/example/README.md

 # Prerequisites

-This version of formless is based over "16.7.0-alpha.0", you can use it and test it but you must not use it in production environments since react-hook are a proposal
+This version of formless is based in "16.7.0-alpha.0", you can use it and test it but you must not use it in production environments because react-hooks are still a proposal

 # API